 For which EU countries is the product intended?
 Some countries still have certain national stipulations (not for the CE mark though)

-If unsure which directive applies to your product, you can, for free, use our CE marking application to automatically find the applicable directives for your product.
+If unsure which directive applies to your product, you can the digital tool 'Legislation finder' available in our compliance management system to automatically find the applicable directives for your product.